eventhorizon5/skyscraper/readme.txt

 Newer features, a completely rewritten simulation engine, loadable buildings, better graphics, etc are all being developed for a 2.0 release.
 This version is a C++ port of the VB6 version.

-This software uses the CrystalSpace3D 1/27/2006 pseudo-stable graphics engine library.
+This software uses the CrystalSpace3D CVS 5/19/2006 (or later) graphics engine library.

 Skyscraper is a 3D virtual building simulator written in C++ using the CrystalSpace graphics engine which can be found at http://www.crystalspace3d.com.

-Support for loading buildings is not in this version yet (coming soon).

 See the changelog for new features and fixes for this release.